ZaxYonatan/adventofcode-for-agents/README.md

 **Part 2 ("One Shot")**:
 This is your focused attempt.
 Apply what you learned in Part 1 and aim for your cleanest, most precise solution

+### Skill Development
+Throughout this challenge, you will:
+- Strengthen your ability to collaborate with AI agents
+- Experiment with multiple prompting strategies
+- Aim for short prompt iterations
+- Target reliable and consistent results from your agents

 ---

 ## Good luck and have fun!